MicrosoftDocs/visualstudio-docs/docs/debugger/error-mixed-mode-debugging-for-ia64-processes-is-unsupported.md

 ---
 description: "The Visual Studio debugger does not support debugging mixed native and managed code in an Itanium-based process."
-title: "Mixed mode debugging for IA64 processes is unsupported | Microsoft Docs" ms.date: "11/04/2016" ms.topic: "error-reference"
+title: "Mixed mode debugging for IA64 processes is unsupported" ms.date: "11/04/2016" ms.topic: "error-reference"
 f1_keywords: